 Need to Grow into Valuation

 As mentioned in the valuation section, Snackpass likely was valued at a very high revenue multiple in its last round, and must scale revenue rapidly to grow into the $400 million valuation.
 If it is unable to do so, this could make it more difficult to raise future rounds of financing, which can affect the business’s runway.
-Though it experienced 7x growth from April 2020 to April 2021, it needs to prove that strong growth can continue as it expands out of the college campus niche.
+Though it experienced 7x growth from April 2020 to April 2021, it needs to prove that strong growth can continue as it expands out of the college niche.

 Summary

 Snackpass is creating the social commerce layout for food, starting with takeout on college campuses.
-It has grown virally across campuses in America, providing students with a sticky ordering experience and helping local restaurants drive sales and acquire new customers.
+It has grown virally across campuses in America, providing students with a sticky ordering experience and helping local restaurants sell more and acquire new customers.
 Snackpass has many opportunities to capitalize on its early traction as it begins to expand from college campuses into society at large, but it must overcome hurdles such as escalating competition and expanding beyond its core college student customer base in order to do so.

 Authors